“Indian Summer” Review

 After #BettyIsBoring was cancelled two weeks ago, do we have to bring the hashtag back?
 Her hot-blooded daydreams are definitely erotic, but they don’t necessarily jive with the rest of the episode.
-In fact, I’d rather she just invite the air-conditioner salesman up to the bedroom, and get it over with.
+In fact, I’d rather she just invite the air-conditioner salesman up to the bedroom and be done with it.
 If Don can get away with adultery, why can’t she?
 For now, the washing machine will have to suffice.

 Across town, Peggy also finds out that machines can provide the same stimulations as men.
-She writes copy for a new weight-loss device, which earns her a raise, but she also discovers that the device doubles as a vibrator.
+She writes copy for a new weight-loss device, thus earning a raise, but she also discovers that the device works better as a vibrator.
 Her subsequent presentation is a success: “The Rejuvenator, you’ll love the way it makes you feel.”

 At the end of the episode, after a failed blind date, Peggy pleasures herself with the new product.